 To take the means test, you must complete and file the following forms:

 Form 122A-1: Statement of Your Current Monthly Income

-Form 122A-1 is used to determine how your monthly income compares to the California median income for households of the same size as yours.
-For this purpose, you must fill out accurate and up-to-date information on your total household income and expenses.
+Form 122A-1 determines how your monthly income compares to the California median income for households the same size as yours.
+For this purpose, you must complete accurate and up-to-date information on your total household income and expenses.

 If your income is at or below the state median, you will qualify for bankruptcy relief under Chapter 7 directly.
 You don’t need to file Form 122A-2.

 Form 122A-1Supp: Statement of Exemption from Presumption of Abuse Under § 707(b) (2)

 Form 122A-1Supp determines if you are exempt from the means test, regardless of your income.
 People who may qualify for this exemption are: